How do I create an online assignment?

 Select the online entry options you want to allow for the assignment.
 You can select up to four options:

 File Uploads : Students can upload a file to fulfill the assignment.
+DocViewer annotations are available for supported file types in SpeedGrader.
 Additionally, if your institution has enabled Google Docs, the Google Apps LTI, or the Microsoft Office 365 LTI, students can upload files from their respective Google Drive or OneDrive account directly.
 If only Google Docs are enabled for your institution, students must connect to Google Docs as a web service to submit an assignment as a Google Doc, Google Sheet, or Google Slide.
+File upload submissions can be downloaded and re-uploaded to the Gradebook.

 Assignment settings are persistent to always remember and display the settings created or edited in the previous assignment in the course.
 Based on prior assignments, one or more of these options may already be selected for you.